 Housing costs in Tukwila are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

 Tukwila is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tukwila is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Tukwila who work in office and administrative support (12.52%), food service (8.88%), and maintenance occupations (7.71%).
+There are especially a lot of people living in Tukwila who work in office and administrative support (12.85%), food service (10.06%), and personal care services (6.74%).

 Also of interest is that Tukwila has more people living here who work in computers and math than 95% of the places in the US.